Pacific Gas & Electric Co. v. State Energy Resources Conservation & Development Commission: Concurrence in part

-Subsequent Developments
+Subsequent developments

-In 1972 the Supreme Court affirmed a decision of the Court of Appeals for the Eighth Circuit, Northern States Power Co. v.
+In 1972, the Supreme Court affirmed a decision of the Court of Appeals for the Eighth Circuit, Northern States Power Co. v.
 Minnesota, which held that attempts by states to regulate radiation hazards were preempted by the Atomic Energy Act.
-However, this affirmation was by a memorandum without a written opinion.
-As such, Pacific Gas is often cited for holding that states are preempted from regulating the safety aspects and radiological hazards of nuclear power plants.
+However, this affirmation was by memorandum without a written opinion.
+As such, Pacific Gas is more often cited for the proposition that states are preempted from regulating the safety aspects and radiological hazards of nuclear power plants.

-Later, more consequential Supreme Court cases related to the politics of nuclear power include Metropolitan Edison Co. v.
-People Against Nuclear Energy (1983), decided the same year, and Silkwood v.
+Later Supreme Court cases related to the politics of nuclear power include 1983's Metropolitan Edison Co. v.
+People Against Nuclear Energy and 1984's Silkwood v.
 Kerr-McGee Corp.
-(1984).

 Critical response

-The majority opinion did not question California's assertion that the moratorium was justified because the lack of a permanent disposal method for high level waste made nuclear generation uneconomic.
+Justice White's majority opinion did not question California's assertion that the moratorium was justified because the lack of a permanent disposal method for high level waste made nuclear generation uneconomic.
 It has been noted that existing plants and plants constructed after the Supreme Court decision have continued to economically operate by expanding current waste storage facilities.
-In addition, by simply citing examples of the costs of cancelled nuclear construction projects such as WNP-3 and WNP-5 or Marble Hill, or of cost over-runs at plants such as Braidwood, a state could justify a statutory moratorium on all new nuclear generating plants on the basis that these plants are inherently uneconomic.
+In addition, by simply citing examples of the costs of cancelled nuclear construction projects such as WNP-3 and WNP-5 or Marble Hill, or of cost over-runs at plants such as Braidwood, a state could potentially justify a statutory moratorium on all new nuclear power plants on the basis that these plants are inherently uneconomic.

-In the case of Silkwood v.
-Kerr-McGee Corp., 464 U.S. 238 (1984), which was decided the same year as Pacific Gas, the Supreme Court ruled that the Atomic Energy Act did not preempt the award of punitive damages for state tort claims involving radioactive contamination.
-One criticism is that Silkwood is inconsistent with Pacific Gas as the purpose of the punitive damages awarded was to punish and to alter conduct involving the safety of radiological controls, giving the state regulation over these activities through tort law.
+In the 1984 Supreme Court case Silkwood v.
+Kerr-McGee Corp., which was decided the year after Pacific Gas, the Supreme Court ruled that the Atomic Energy Act did not preempt the award of punitive damages for state tort claims involving radioactive contamination.
+Silkwood has been criticized as inconsistent with Pacific Gas, as the purpose of the punitive damages awarded in Silkwood was to punish and to alter conduct involving the safety of radiological controls, giving the state some power of regulation over these activities through tort law.